Hartford PD: A man has died after being found with multiple stab wounds

 HARTFORD, Conn.
-(WTNH) – A man has died after being found unresponsive in a vehicle with multiple stab wounds.
+(WTNH) – A man has died after being found unresponsive in a vehicle with multiple stab wounds in Hartford.

 Just before 3:30 this morning, the Hartford Police Department and emergency medical services were dispatched to 231 Ashley St. near Saint Francis Hospital after receiving reports of an unconscious man in a vehicle near the emergency room entrance.